VokkeSoftware/prtg-http-status-code-sensor/README.md

 How to use

-You can check the status code by doing this: check-status-code.exe --url=www.vokke.com.au --expectedStatusCode=401
+You can check the status code by doing this

+check-status-code.exe --url=www.vokke.com.au --expectedStatusCode=401

 Building the sensor